CAP-ITN/AD-Within-Azure/README.md

 </p>

 <h1>Active Directory - Requirements and Installation</h1>
-This Guide Outlines steps in implementing Active Directory and its uses<br />
+This Guide Outlines how to Configure ActiveDirectory <br />

 <h2>Environments and Technologies Used</h2>